 Transition from another Primary / Infant School

-We work in partnership with our local Junior/Primary schools to provide transition which is tailored to the child's individual needs.
-This may take the form of additional visits for pupils, one to one or small group working with Junior/Primary school staff or pupil mentoring from Junior/Primary schools.
+We work in partnership with our local Infant/Primary schools to provide transition which is tailored to the child's individual needs.
+This may take the form of additional visits for pupils, one to one or small group working with Infant/Primary school staff or pupil mentoring from Infant/Primary schools.

 Children moving from Horndale Infants will have already experienced many shared activities between the schools such as performances, sports events, after school clubs and peer mentoring.